quicwg/multipath/draft-ietf-quic-multipath.md

   that would aid comprehension by any entity other than the one that created the text.

-PATH_ABANDON frames SHOULD be acknowledged.
+PATH_ABANDON frames are ack-eliciting.
 If a packet containing a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

 ## PATH_STATUS frame {#path-status-frame}